 Post Traumatic Stress Disorder also known as PTSD is a condition which is brought on when you undergo a traumatic event.
 PTSD can be caused either by experiencing or witnessing a threatening event.
 It can include either physical trauma such as sexual assault, natural disasters, military combat or emotional trauma such as neglect, abandonment, abuse in either childhood or as an adult.

-There are 4 types of symptoms, but they may not be identical for everyone.
+There are 4 types of PTSD (Post Traumatic Stress Disorder) symptoms, but they may not be identical for everyone.
 Each person experiences symptoms in their own way.

-Experiencing hyperarousal - Feeling jittery or always on the edge is also observed in PTSD.
+3. Experiencing hyperarousal - Feeling jittery or always on the edge is also observed in PTSD (Post Traumatic Stress Disorder).
 Issues with sleep or concentration as you are always on the lookout for danger.
 For example, getting startled by loud noise if someone who was physically assaulted.

 Post the trauma you may try to cope up in your own ways of either avoiding thinking about it, taking the help of drugs or alcohol to block out the memories and negative experiences, may indulge in impulsive acts such as leaving your work or the place where you use to live etc. However these are just temporary solutions and represent a maladaptive way of coping.
 It is natural to not want to have the painful feelings and memories of the trauma again and again, however numbing yourself or trying to fight them only makes it worse.
 Despite locking them away they will come rushing back when you are too tired to hold the guard anymore.
 They will harm you, your relationship and your well- being along with the quality of your life.

-Work on accompanying signs - The counselor also will make an assessment to look for any additional signs that you may have due to PTSD.
-The work on panic attacks, low mood, extreme mood swings. crying episodes, motivation, sleep, appetite is also undertaken simultaneously.
+Work on accompanying signs - The PTSD counselor also will make an assessment to look for any additional signs that you may have due to PTSD.
+Work on panic attacks , low mood, extreme mood swings, crying episodes, motivation, sleep, appetite is also undertaken simultaneously.

-Mixture of techniques - A counselor will also employ techniques which will be tailor made according to the signs of PTSD you have.
+Mixture of techniques - A PTSD counselor will also employ techniques which will be tailor made according to the Post Traumatic Stress Disorder signs you have.

 Homework and assignments will also be given in order to improve your functioning on a daily basis.